Tummy Tuck (Abdominoplasty) Recovery

-While preparing the treatment plan for tummy tuck, the plastic surgeon will decide which of these components will be included as a part of the procedure.
+While preparing the treatment plan for a tummy tuck, the plastic surgeon will decide which of these components will be included as a part of the procedure.
 Dr. Jabs and Dr. Richards will decide these aspects in consultation with their patients in Fairfax, Alexandria, VA, Chevy Chase, Rockville, MD, and surrounding communities.
 Quicker recovery can be expected for patients that do not require muscle repair.
 However, if the patient needs all three components, the recovery is likely to take a longer time.

 Recovery in the First Week

 In the first week, the patient should stay home as far as possible, and engage in only light movements and activities.
-Exercising and lifting of heavy materials should be avoided in the first week.
-Some surgeons advise patients to limit the lifting of weight to a maximum of 15 lbs during the initial period.
+Exercising and lifting heavy materials should be avoided in the first week.
+Some surgeons advise patients to limit the lifting of weight to a maximum of 15 lbs. during the initial period.
 In the second week, this limit can be doubled.

-While walking in the first week, the patient may slightly bend over for better comfort and to allow the wounds to heal well.
+While walking in the first week, the patient may slightly bend over for better comfort and allow the wounds to heal well.
 Women with smaller kids are likely to need help during the first week.
 For sleep during the initial days, the patient may preferably sleep in a recliner or have their bed propped up with pillows to mimic a recliner.

 Recovery in the Second Week

 During the second or by the end of it, most patients will be ready to go back to work.
-However, heavy lifting, pulling or straining activities should be avoided for another two weeks.
+However, heavy lifting, pulling, or straining activities should be avoided for another two weeks.
 Aggressive physical activities and vigorous sports should be avoided for at least one month.
 By the end of the second week, the patient will be in a position to walk straight and drive comfortably.